 Pattern A

-Non numeric sequence with repetitive patterns: One child is standing with their hands in the air and the second is kneeling, repeated 3 times.
+Non numeric repeating patterns: One child is standing with their hands in the air and the second is kneeling, repeated 3 times.

 Pattern B

-An example of a sequence of a student wearing beaded necklace, with repeated patterns.
+An example of a pattern on a student wearing beaded necklace, with repeated patterns.

 Semi-Concrete Material